"We Love and Grow Our Students!"

 Where should children stand at the bus stop?
 When should they be there?

 Students are instructed to be at the school bus stop five minutes before the bus is scheduled to arrive.
-It is the district’s and state’s responsibility to have the school bus arrive within 10 minutes of the scheduled time, but not leave the stop before the scheduled bus stop arrival time unless all enrolled students have boarded.
 The requirement that the student be at the school bus stop does not mean that a student who lives across the road from a bus stop should cross the road and be standing on the shoulder of the road at the passenger loading door side of the school bus.
 When the school bus driver says “Be at the bus stop,” the driver means that the student should generally be standing on the side of the road nearest to the student’s home.
 That’s because a school bus stop includes both sides of any two-lane road.
 Children are not required to cross a multilane road to access a school bus stop.
 The school bus is equipped with special equipment and lights to control traffic so that students can safely cross the road.
 Before crossing the road, students are always to watch the school bus driver and wait for the driver to verify that traffic following and meeting the bus has stopped.
 Once the driver has verified that the traffic has stopped and it is safe to cross the road, the driver will signal the students to cross.
 Students should check for traffic before crossing the road and watch the school bus driver as they cross in case the traffic environment suddenly changes.
 Students must never cross behind a school bus.
 When students cross in front of a bus, they must make sure that the bus driver sees them.
 The bus driver must acknowledge the student’s crossing.
 When parents are at a school bus stop to supervise children, they should follow the same road crossing rules as required of the children.
 Parents need to set a good example.
 When at the school bus stop, students should not stand next to the roadway.
 Students should stand away from the road until the school bus has come to a complete stop, the bus has activated the traffic control devices, and the driver has motioned the students to board the bus.

 Yes, the buses are safe.
 The SDE is required to maintain, in original working order, all of each vehicle’s original safety equipment.
 However, the older a bus gets, the more differences there are when compared with a new one.
 For example, only buses purchased after 2000 have alarms that assure that sleeping students are not left on the bus.
 Buses built after 1999 have anti-lock braking systems; those built after 1998 have seat covers made with fire-blocking material; those built after 1994 have rooftop strobe lights and forward and backup alarms; those built after 1989 have emergency roof and window exits.